-The tools required to charge the breaker accumulator are the Charge Hose assembly (505232) and the Accumulator Tester (28257), which are used with other Stanley model breakers.
-When charging the accumulator, make sure the tools and charge valve is clean.
+The tools required to charge the breaker are shown below.
+These tools (except the nitrogen tank) are available in the MB156 Service Kit.
+When using the tools, be sure they are clean as well as the breaker charge valve.
 Dirt can contaminate the charge valve and cause leakage.